 Datacenter and Residential Proxies vs VPN

 You have to remember that a proxy operaties of an application level and a VPN works on the operating system level.
-For the user it means that when you want to use a proxy inside some script or bot, you can easily do that by providing the IP and authorization info into such an app.
+For the user it means that when you want to use a proxy inside some script or bot (for instance, a residential static proxy), you can easily do that by providing the IP and authorization info into such an app.

 Rotating Proxy vs VPN

 In a situation when you want to have several different IPs changing one after another and remain undetected by some websites equipped with an antibot system, your clear choice is a rotating proxy.
 Where with a VPN you will only have one IP per connection, which you will not be able to control, in case of a rotating proxy you may expand your IP pool and have up to thousands of IPs with ability to set intervals between sticky sessions (when your IP remains the same).
 A rotating proxy works as a smart tool in scraping social media without getting blocked, whereas with a VPN with a single IP you always have a chance of being red-flagged.

 So after considering several cases of using a web proxy vs VPN, it is time to summarize key similarities and differences between the two technologies.

 - Both VPNs and proxies (both residential and datacenter proxies) hide your IP address.

 - Both VPNs and proxies can be used for accessing geo-restricted video streaming and gaming services (follow this link to learn more about gaming proxies).

 - Both technologies will slow down your browsing speed for time required to reroute or encrypt your traffic.